muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 "How come some people appeared to have a nostalgia for 90s during 2016?"

 Some people.
 And as we know people don't have much understanding of politics.
-To the extent they were right, sure, Clintonism had merely started then, the degradation would take decades to play itself out.
-So in the rough psyche that is people's political mind such nostalgia could, marginally makes sense.
+To the extent the nostalgia was justified..  sure, Clintonism had merely started then, the degradation would take decades to play itself out.
+So in the rough psyche that is people's political mind, such nostalgia could, marginally makes sense.